-Disaster recovery plans and effective business continuity solutions are vital for all organisations.
+Effective business continuity solutions are vital for all organisations of all sizes.

 Disaster recovery is usually considered for protecting against a catastrophic event.
 Fire, floods and natural disasters are what usually come to mind.